mashiike/canyon/README.md

 can call only `canyon.IsWorker(r) == false` request. this function is capsuled `sqsClient.SendMessage(ctx, &sqs.SendMessageInput{...})` and returns `SendMessageOutput.MessageId` and `error`.

+if attributes is nil, sqs message no message attributes. can set `map[string]sqs.MessageAttributeValue` to attributes. helper function `canyon.ToMessageAttributes(...)` converts http.Header to sqs.MessageAttributeValue.

+## Advanced Usage

 ### If customizing worker response behavior, use `canyon.WithWorkerResponseChecker`

 ```go